dahliaOS/pangolin_desktop/.github/README.md

 ## Translate

-If you're interested in contributing to the project, please refer to [TRANSLATION.md](./TRANSLATION.md)
+If you're interested in translating the project, please refer to [TRANSLATION.md](./TRANSLATION.md)

 ## Important style guide!

 All dahliaOS applications MUST have a central theme color, that is not #ff5722, or material-deeporange or similar, as that is reserved for the system.

 Uploaders must upload a theme.txt in the root of their application, that contains the theme color, in preferably hexadecimal, but RGBA is acceptable as well.